 Statistics show the percentage of Australians with university degrees is increasing.

 Statistics show the per cent of Australians with university degrees is increasing.

-‘Per cent’ is written as two words in Australia.
+‘Per cent’ is written as 2 words in Australia.
 ‘Percent’ is not Australian spelling.

 Don’t use percentages to describe change